 These examples are indications that early relationships have had some impact on you, whether in a way that was traumatizing or that affected your perception of threat.
 Learn more about relational trauma in a blog post, “When your ACE score is Zero”.

-Working with Multigenerational Events
+Therapies for Multigenerational Events

-These approaches address the effects of trauma or hardship that occurred in your ancestor’s lives, which can be transmitted epigenetically to affect your health even if you never experienced trauma yourself (6)Yehuda, R., et al. (1998).
+These approaches address the effects of trauma or hardship that occurred in your ancestor’s lives, which can be transmitted epigenetically to affect your health even if you never experienced trauma yourself (4)Yehuda, R., et al. (1998).
 “Relationship between posttraumatic stress disorder characteristics of Holocaust survivors and their adult offspring.”
 Am J Psychiatry 155(6): 841-843.
 Full Text..

 The Ancestor Syndrome, by offers remarkable information and stories that helped me identify some of my own multigenerational trauma that I hadn’t recognized.
 As with other trauma work, it is helpful to go slowly and to read it in small doses.
 You can also read a description of the author’s work in transgenerational psychotherapy.